n-of-one/attack_vector_2/website/docs/docs/Welcome.md

 Attack Vector is an online system designed for Larps to make players feel like hackers in a sci-fi world.

-Players hack sites and break ICE (protection systems) by solving puzzle mini-games in order to uncover clues put there by the game masters or organizers.
+Players hack sites and break ICE (protection systems) by solving puzzle mini-games in order to uncover clues put there by the game masters.
 Emphasis is on the multiplayer aspect, players are stimulated to work as a team, not as individuals.

 Players will need a laptop and a browser (Chrome, Firefox, Safari) to play the game.
 It will not work on a mobile phone.